Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

 The first two iterations give:

-The first Newton iteration (\ref{a}) coincides with the first term of the Chapman-Enskog expansion.
-The second Newton iteration (\ref{b}) is a rational function with the Taylor expansion coinciding with the Chapman-Enskog solution up to the super-Burnett term, and it has a pole at $y_2=\sqrt{2}$.
-The further Newton iterations are also rational functions with the relevant poles in the points $y_n$, and the sequence of this points tends very rapidly to the location of the actual singularity $y_c =1$ ($y_3\approx 1.17$, $y_4\approx 1.01$, etc.).
+The first Newton iteration (\ref{AnnPhysa}) coincides with the first term of the Chapman--Enskog expansion.
+The second Newton iteration (\ref{AnnPhysb}) is a rational function with the Taylor expansion coinciding with the Chapman--Enskog solution up to the super-Burnett term, and it has a pole at $y_2=\sqrt{2}$.
+The further Newton iterations are also rational functions with the relevant poles at points $y_n$, and the sequence of this points tends very rapidly to the location of the actual singularity $y_c =1$ ($y_3\approx 1.17$, $y_4\approx 1.01$, etc.).